sion10000/Intellicat/README.md

 Cat-but-not-close stop: 120 seconds (2 minutes)

+Servo angle limits and movement order are as described earlier in this README.

-14) Permissions: /dev/rfcomm0
+15) Permissions: /dev/rfcomm0
 If you get permission errors opening /dev/rfcomm0, add your user to dialout:

 bash
 Copy code
 sudo usermod -aG dialout $USER sudo reboot
-15) How to quit
+16) How to quit
 In terminal: Ctrl + C

 In GUI mode: press q in the OpenCV window

-16) Troubleshooting
+17) Troubleshooting
 /dev/rfcomm0 missing after reboot
 Check services: